 You don't need to include a Design and Access Statement if you're applying for:

 - engineering or mining operations

 For further information, see Design and Access Statement on GOV.UK.

 You must apply for permission to do works to a tree with a preservation order.
 And you must tell us about works to trees within a conservation area with a trunk diameter of 75mm or greater (measured at 1.5m above ground level).
 Visit our tree preservation order page or trees in a conservation area page to find out more.

 What happens next?

-If anything is missing, we'll write to you.
-If you have appointed an agent, all communication will go to your agent.
+If anything is missing we'll write to you.
+If you've appointed an agent, all communication will go to your agent.

-Once your application is made valid, it will be entered into the register of applications.
+Once your application is made valid it will be entered onto the register of applications.
 An acknowledgement letter will be sent to you or your agent.
 This is usually one week after validation.

 The letter will provide the:

 - name of the case officer dealing with your application